Figure skating spins: Background

 World champion and commentator Scott Hamilton reported that Robertson would spin so fast that he would break blood vessels in his hands.
 Hamilton also stated that Robertson and Ruh were so good at executing spins that they "would find that part of the blade that had no friction with the ice, and they would spin at the same speed forever.
 It just seemed like it would never end, and they could change positions and then recrank the spin and make it happen again".
-Ruh, however, suffered from chronic nausea and dizziness, and would regularly lose consciousness during practices or in hotel rooms.
-She was eventually diagnosed with miniconcussions that were probably linked to executing spins and the forces generated by them, especially during layback spins.
+Ruh, however, suffered from chronic nausea and dizziness and would regularly lose consciousness during practices or in hotel rooms.
+She was eventually diagnosed with mini-concussions that were probably linked to executing spins and the forces generated by them, especially during layback spins.
 Ruh also later stated that the rotational speeds she was able to maintain and the long hours practicing and performing them most likely contributed to the severity of her injuries.

 Pair spins became part of competitive figure skating between the world wars; side-by-side spins, along with death spirals, lifts, throw jumps, side-by-side jumps, and side-by-side footwork sequences, were a part of pair skating by the 1930s.
 In ice dance, there were limitations to dance spins, as well as for other moves associated with pair skating like jumps and lifts, when ice dance became a competitive sport and throughout the 1950s.
 Spins were limited to a maximum of one-and-a-half revolutions when done by one partner and to two-and-a-half revolutions when they spun around each other.
 These limitations were put in place to ensure its distinction from pair skating.